FleekHQ/fleek-docs/docs/internet-computer-hosting/domain-management.md

 There, you will see the Custom Domains section, showing the Custom DNS Domain name you set up and connected to your Fleek site/app.
 Click on "Upgrade DNS Configuration" to re-configure your site.

 In a nutshell, you will need to update your ANAME record on your DNS domain.
-This is because your custom domains needs to point to Fleek's new upgraded infrastructure.
+This is because your custom domains needs to point to Fleek's new upgraded infrastructure, which doesn't use CNAME records anymore.

 Once you have updated your records on your DNS provider, come back to Fleek to Verify the DNS Configuration.